ryanmcdonough/lexplore/README.md

 Supported operating systems
 ---------------------------

 This code should run on Linux or macOS.

-Windows is not currently supported.
+Windows is not currently supported - however you can try this branch: https://github.com/ryanmcdonough/nda-extraction/tree/windows-support which is untested but should work fine on windows.

 Required API Keys
 -----------------